 While you're here, we'd love to tell you more about our Great Lakes Bay Regional Trail group, our plans for linking the trails into one massive, ultra-connected trail system spanning nearly 100 miles, and how you can get involved!

 Can't wait to start exploring?
 Grab your shoes and go!
 We'll see you out there.
-But before you do, be sure to check out more about each of the individual trail experiences by clicking one of the trail links below:
+But before you do, be sure to check out more about some of our favorite trail experiences by clicking one of the trail links below: